 I’ve been a Black woman my whole life, and an atheist for almost all of it.
 I actually remember when I was about five and it was Easter.
 I asked my mom why we were celebrating and she explained the story of Easter and Jesus’s resurrection.
 I said, I don’t think that actually happened, and that was it.
 It’s not the most compelling story.
 It wasn’t incredibly painful.
 It was kind of settled.

 My children have followed in my footsteps.
 We don’t talk about religion in our house.
 My brother is an atheist.
 My sister is, I believe.
 I don’t know—we’ve never even talked about it.
 My brother and I both have parented under the idea our kids would come to whatever they were going to come to.
 We’ve more or less tried to teach them to be considerate, kind, and compassionate people.
-We figured they would find their way and hopefully that would be enough.
+We figured they would find their way and, hopefully, that would be enough.

 So this is just to say that atheism was never a thing I had to struggle with.
 Yet, when I received a letter notifying me that I had received [the AHA’s Feminist Humanist] award, I honestly thought I was being punked.
 Let me explain why.
-When people tell me that they’re humanist, it’s usually from this perspective: “I’m not a feminist, I’m a humanist.”
+When people tell me that they’re humanists, it’s usually from this perspective: “I’m not a feminist, I’m a humanist.”
 This is often used to discount the work I do as a feminist or to say that I focus too much on identity politics and that we’re all one race.
 You know—“I’m not Black, I’m human.”
 (By the way, I’ve tried that with police officers.
 It doesn’t work.)

 I’m not saying this because I think that all humanists are like the internet trolls who say these things to me every single day, multiple times a day.
 I’m saying this because I see a lot of concern in many humanist and atheist circles about what evangelicals are doing in the world—how we can stop them, how we can help them free themselves from dangerous impulses and dogma.
 But I need you to understand something: when I’m walking down the street as a Black woman, I am not watching out for evangelicals.
 When I’m shopping in the store and being followed, I am not thinking, I bet there’s an evangelical following me who’s going to accuse me of stealing.
 When I try to battle the anti-blackness that’s robbing our children of their education and their futures, I am not battling evangelicals.
 When I’m fighting for women’s rights to exist publicly and online and in business, I am not battling evangelicals.
 When I’m fighting the NIMBYs in Seattle where I live and trying to convince them that poor people, homeless people, addicted people, and people of color are actually people who deserve to stay in their communities, I am not trying to convince evangelicals.
 When I’m reminding people that weed legalization that doesn’t come with restoration or reparation for the countless Black and Brown people whose lives have been disproportionately ruined by the criminalization of drugs—it’s little more than a white supremacist scheme to profit off of an industry that still has my people in prison—I am not saying this to evangelicals.